Azure-Samples/openhack-devops-team/apis/user-java/README.md

 1. Install Maven [https://maven.apache.org/install.html](https://maven.apache.org/install.html) and setup the environment path accordingly

-2. Go into the project root directory that has the pom.xml and run `mvn clean install`
+2. Go into the project root directory that has the pom.xml and run `mvn package`

-## Run only the tests
+## Run only the unit tests

 `mvn test`